stinethebean/DevCampTraining/06.Hook into SharePoint APIs with Android/hands-on-lab.md

 We're ready to launch the app now.

-01. Once again, use **Debug as > Android Application** to launch the application.
-If the emulator is already running, there is no need to restart it.
+01. Once again, right-click on **o365-tasks** and use **Debug as > Android Application** to launch the application.
+    If the emulator is already running there is no need to restart it.

 02. When the application launches, click **Sign in**.